RealPortalPlayer/BaconEngineC/documentation/BaconEngine/Engine Layers.md

 ### UIManager

-This layer uses both `BE_LayerOnEvent` and `BE_LayerOnUpdate` to both render, and manage the actions for every uiWindow.
+This layer uses both `BE_Layer_OnEvent` and `BE_Layer_OnUpdate` to both render, and manage the actions for every uiWindow.

-It uses `BE_LayerOnUpdate` to render the uiWindow information on screen.
+It uses `BE_Layer_OnUpdate` to render the uiWindow information on screen.

 It was originally supposed to be rendered on UI uiWindow creation, but I deemed it would make it harder to add stuff like UI elements.

-It then uses 'BE_LayerOnEvent' to detect stuff like mouse clicks.
+It then uses 'BE_Layer_OnEvent' to detect stuff like mouse clicks.
 This allows the uiWindow to be interactable.